Helpful Responses to FAQ

 According to the Texas Association of School Boards, instructional materials and library books are not the same.
 "While instructional materials and library books are both considered instructional resources, they are not the same and the terms shouldn't be used interchangeably.
 Since school and classroom libraries are viewed as places for voluntary inquiry, library books are treated differently from instructional materials used in classroom instruction."
 This distinction has legal significance.
 Our students have the #FReadom of access and choice under the first amendment.
 "In the Supreme Court case Island Trees School District v.
 Pico (1982), the Court held that the First Amendment limits the power of junior high and high school officials to remove books from school libraries because of their content."

-Question: Why are politicians and saying there Is pornography In the school libraries?
+Question: Why are politicians saying there is pornography In the school libraries?

 School libraries do not have obscene or pornographic materials.
 Using these terms to describe books, singular words, or small portions of a book is fear-mongering and an effort to undermine the value of books, public education and educators, and particularly school libraries and school librarians.